There’s a lot of large companies in the United States alone. Over 20,000 employ 500+ employees, per the US Census Bureau’s latest available data.

 They’re big, they’re slow, and nobody reads anything past slide two (and usually not even that).
 If you have one or simply think otherwise, click right here and scroll through it.
 Also, check out this 2017 article from Yoast or this more recent CXL article.

 Carousels / sliders are not a good web practice, even if it means you can shoehorn department X’s content “on the homepage” and keep some peace with your internal politics.
-This is called “hidden in plain sight” and it only slows things down + hides content below the fold or behind a slider.
+This is called “hidden in plain sight” and it only invites a slower website experience.

 Unnecessary code slows your site down and can even cause issues with loading!